-Future-proofing business through disruptive M&A Bookmark has been added
+Future-proofing business through disruptive M&A has been saved

 Future-proofing business through disruptive M&A

 The opportunity for innovation-led growth is resulting in disruptive mergers and acquisitions (M&A) not only internationally, but also in the Western Cape.

 The M&A landscape is undergoing immense change driven by the increased pace of technological advances, a shift in consumer behaviour and convergence across different sectors.
 In 2017, nearly 60% of disruptive technology acquisitions were made by companies outside the technology sector.
 In the Western Cape – South Africa’s own Silicon Valley – disruptive M&A deals are addressing the threat of disruptive innovation in traditional consumer-led businesses and simultaneously enabling these companies to create the businesses of tomorrow.

 As many organisations are not achieving their desired level of growth organically, they are looking to inorganic growth strategies, like M&A, to supplement their current growth strategies.
 M&A is increasingly being used in response to the disruption being experienced by these organisations, giving them an opportunity to future-proof their businesses.

 M&A also provides a great opportunity for local companies to achieve innovation-led growth through a strategic, corporate venture capital vehicle.
 This is the view of Ryno Holm, Africa Senior Manager for Consulting: Strategy and M&A at Deloitte, who says that consumer-led companies are increasingly using M&A as a strategic expedient to growth.

 “Companies are thinking differently about M&A. Disruptive M&A is about getting access to the strategic advantage more quickly and thinking innovatively about deals and how to tackle the growth agenda,” says Ryno, adding that many institutional companies are acquiring disruptive technologies or capabilities in an effort to create shareholder value through more agile business models.